jeffgbutler/practical-functional-java/docs/Setup.md

 3. Install Git from [https://git-scm.com/](https://git-scm.com/)

 #### Configure
 You will need to configure some environment variables for the tools to work properly.
 There are a variety of ways to do this.
+If you are on Windows, then the easiest way to do this is to use the control panel applet to edit environment variables.
+We suggest you make these changes to the "user" environment variables and not the "system" environment variables.

 | Environment Variable | Setting |
 |----------------------|---------|